 And that’s the thing.
 It’s an easy camera to use, it delivers a beautiful image with very little effort.
 This is one of it’s big strengths and why I believe it will convert a lot of mirrorless DSLR shooters over to a “proper” video camera.
 It brings the ease of a built in variable ND filter, LUT’s and other great exposure tools for shooting log, good battery life and pro audio all together in an easy to use package at a good price.
 At the same time it isn’t so big that you need huge pro tripods and expensive heavy duty support equipment.

 So where does this leave the FX9?
 The FX9 is a great camera.
 It is worth remembering that the FX6 really is Full Frame only (unless you are happy shooting HD in it’s super 35mm mode).
-So users of normal 35mm PL lenses will be better off with the FX9 with it’s greater choice of scan modes including 6K FF, 5K crop FF and 4K s35.
-In the next firmware update the FX9 will also get a 2K s16 center scan mode.
+So users of normal 35mm PL lenses or APSC lenses will be better off with the FX9 with it’s greater choice of scan modes including 6K FF, 5K crop FF and 4K s35.
+In the next firmware update the FX9 will also get a 2K s16 center scan mode and it will be able to use the Sony B4 lens adapter with 2/3″ ENG zoom lenses.
 I still love shooting with my super 35mm Fujinon MK’s on the FX9, it’s a great combination.
 The FX9 also has no issues with interlace, so news shooters that still need 1080i will want the FX9 and not the FX6.
 I have every intention of getting an FX6 but I have no plans on parting with my FX9.
 Because the images from the two cameras look virtually identical they will compliment each other nicely (anyone want to buy my FS5??).

 And that for me is the thing: Two cameras for two different types of shoots, but both look the same, so I can just use whichever is the most appropriate for the job without any concern.